molecule/molecule.github.io/_post/teaching.md

 ### Molly's 61a page
 Hello, and welcome to CS61a!
 I took this class as an undergrad back in 2011 and really loved it, so I'm very happy to be here.

+Please call me by my first name: "Molly".
+"Ms. Nicholas" is too formal, and I'm not yet a Doctor.

 ### Inclusive Learning Statement
 Your success in this class is important to me.
 We will all need accommodations because we all learn differently.
 If there are aspects of this course that prevent you from learning or exclude you, please let me know, or [visit this calendar to make an appointment with our Student Support TA, Cooper Bedin.](https://calendar.google.com/calendar/u/0/selfsched?sstoken=UUVzOUpFOXhkMElOfGRlZmF1bHR8MGE2NTQ0NWZiY2E1ZWZhNWYwNzk2YWEwMWU5MzllYWU) You can also reach them via email at at cooper.bedin@berkeley.edu.
 Together we’ll develop strategies to meet both your needs and the requirements of the course.